Growth Hormone Suppression Test

 Conditions Associated with Excess Growth Hormone

-Excess growth hormone is associated with gigantism in children and
+Excess GH is associated with gigantism in children and

 - heart problems, including an enlarged heart